omega8cc/boa/docs/IP-ACCESS.md

 A site with its own certificate has its own `:443` server block, which includes the vhost fragment directly and never passes through the front.

+An instance's control panel is served over HTTPS by its own proxy in `pre.d`, which reaches the panel vhost from the box's IPv4, an address the anti-lockout admits.
+So the proxy includes the panel's fragment itself, with its `/user` + `/admin` list and the IDS ban check, and judges the real visitor there.
+Its `/sqladmin` locations keep the master's `sqladmin` list, and inherit the panel's list only where that is missing.
+A barracuda upgrade adds these lines to a proxy written before them.

 ## Interaction with realip

 The `deny`/`allow` rules key on `$remote_addr`.
 With Cloudflare realip active (see